 TGbn Editor: Please add the paragraph at P66L38 in 11bn D0.2 as follows:

-The NPCA Transmission Threshold field indicates a minimum NPCA transmission duration in microseconds before an NPCA STA switch back to the BSS primary channel when an NPCA STA intends to start or retry contending on the NPCA primary channel.
+The NPCA Transmission Threshold field indicates a minimum NPCA transmission duration in microseconds before an NPCA STA switch back to the BSS primary channel when an NPCA STA intends to start or retry contending on the NPCA primary channel or transmit an NPCA ICF.
 The value of the NPCA Transmission Threshold field is the minimum NPCA transmission duration minus the NPCA Switch Back Delay of the NPCA AP and 392 us.
 [1780]

 37.11 Non-primary channel access (NPCA)